 Apprenticeships are available for bringing in new talent, and to train existing staff.

-Training funding can be drawn down from the BCC Apprenticeship Levy Account.
+Training funding can be drawn down from the BC Apprenticeship Levy Account.

 Guide for schools